 There are ongoing label revisions and use reductions - systematic and explicit exclusion of flowering application of imidacloprid products onto bee-attractive crops or close to beehives.
-Appendix III provides an example of such a label for the product Admire PRO, the Imidacloprid SC550 formulation in the USA.
+Appendix III provides an example of such a label for the product Admire PRO, the Imidacloprid SC550 formulation in the US.

-// Bayer follows the FAO Guidelines on Good Labelling Practice for Pesticides12 and the GHS for the classification and labelling of chemicals to compile global label references for our products.
+// Bayer follows the FAO Guidelines on Good Labelling Practice for Pesticides15, which now include the pollinator icon below (first icon with black outline) and the GHS for the classification and labelling of chemicals to compile global label references for our products.
 In countries in transition, our local regulatory colleagues use these references to advocate for the GHS system and achieve label improvements.
 Moreover, we evaluate local use scenarios to ensure that products are only placed on the market when the required personal protective equipment has proven suitable for the country.